 The Familiar is a role given to another player when they are recruited by a Vampire.
 This makes the Familiar role different from all other roles in the game.
 The Familiar role replaces the player's previous role.
-The Familiar is permenantly aligned with the Vampire and shares their win condition.
+The Familiar is permanently aligned with the Vampire and shares their win condition.
 The characteristics of the Familiar depend on the type of Vampire that recruited them.
 There are significant differences between the original Vampire, the Vampire Master, and their Familiar(s).

 - The Seer identifies this role as "Familiar".

 - A player will be informed at dawn that they have been recruited by the Vampire the previous night.
 The Vampire's identity is also revealed to the player (the identities of a Vampire Master's other Familiars, if applicable, are not given).
-From the next night onward, the Vampire and the Familiar have a shared private night chat.
+From the next night onward, the Vampire and the Familiar(s) have a shared private night chat.

 - The player's ability is still carried out on the night of their recruit, but once they have been turned into a Familiar they lose their former abilities.